Jason-XII/Pdf-Extractor/README.md

 ## Bugs

 There are no certain bugs for now.
 But if you found a bug, please report it in the "Issue" section.
 I will do my  best to fix them.
 This package is only tested on python 3, so if you are using python 2 or lower, I don't know if this is going to work.

+> *If you think this is helpful to you, please give me a star to let me know this is well done.*

+*Created on 2020-7-3, By Jason-XII*